invenia/TagBotGitLab/README.md

 ## Contributing

-This package uses the [python-gitlab](https://python-gitlab.readthedocs.io/en/stable/index.html) package to interact with GitLab and it's useful to refer to their documentation when making changes.
+This package uses the [python-gitlab](https://python-gitlab.readthedocs.io/en/stable/index.html) package to interact with GitLab.
+It's useful to refer to their documentation when making changes.
-You can test using their API locally by generating a [Personal Access Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#creating-a-personal-access-token) and setting it in the `local_test.py` script included.
+You can test using their API locally by generating a [Personal Access Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#creating-a-personal-access-token) and setting it in the included `local_test.py` script.

 You can run tests locally by running in the virtualenv you installed the package in:
 ```